samhithaam/Project-4/README.md

 TESTING: We tested the code by trying all possible input values when prompted and seeing if all of our loops and messages printed as expected.
 That's when we realized that we needed to add while loops to keep prompting the user for input until their input is valid.
 We also created a test case class for User.

+Team Members: Ritu Atreyas, Samhitha Mupharaphu, Serena Gauri Ronanki, Rithvik Thiagu

+Submission:
-Ritu: report on Brightspace
+Ritu Atreyas: report on Brightspace
-Samhitha: Vocareum workspace
+Samhitha Mupharaphu: Vocareum workspace